tweedegolf/tweedegolf.github.io/_posts/2016-02-16-react-threejs.md

 #### Conclusion

 For the types of project that I have discussed above I would definitely recommend using React bindings for Three.js.
-Not only your code will be better set up and thus better maintainable, it will speed up your work significantly once you have acquainted yourself with the workflow of React as well.
+Not only your code will be better set up and thus better maintainable, it will also speed up your work significantly once you have acquainted yourself with the workflow of React as well.

 Whether you should use react-three or react-three-renderer depends on your project.
 Both libraries are relatively new but as you can see on Github the code gets updated on a weekly basis, and moreover there are lively discussions going on in the issue trackers and issues and suggestions are quite swiftly picked up.

-Some things that are important to know to make your choice:
+Some final remarks that can help you make up your mind:

 - react-three depends on Three.js r72 React version 0.14.2, react-three-renderer works with the most recent versions of both Three.js and React.
 - react-three-renderer has not yet implemented all Three.js features, react-three does (mainly because its lesser granularity).
 - in react-three the ray caster doesn't work i.c.w. controls like the OrbitControls, in react-three-renderer it does.

+Don't hesitate to get in touch filling out the form below, if you have any questions or remarks about this post.
+Feedback is appreciated.